 Rule #2: Adapt the Figure to Best Suit the Medium

-You may have to display the figure on different media.
+You may have to display the scientific figure on different media.
 The two most common forms include print articles and electronic media.
 Image resolution and size are the two attributes one must consider when assessing the suitability of an image for online and print readability.
 Resolution is the number of pixels in a defined area, usually measured in inches.
 Authors should carefully check the guidelines for image resolution prior to journal submission.
 The resolution of an image for viewing on a monitor is designated as “pixels per inch or (ppi)”, whereas the term “dots per inch or (dpi)” represents the resolution of a printed image and refers to dots of ink in printing.

 Another important element that defines the image quality is color.
 Computer monitors, digital cameras, video screens usually use the RGB (red, green, and blue) color mode in various combinations to create all the colors we see in an image.
 Printed images on the other hand create image colors using the CMYK (cyan, magenta, yellow, and black) color mode.
 As a best practice, journals suggest to convert digital images to CMYK mode to have a truer preview of how the image will appear in print publications.